a-t-h-i/a-t-h-i/README.md

 ## Hi, I'm Athenkosi 👋

 Backend-leaning full-stack developer.
 3+ years writing code that (usually) compiles on the first try.
 Most of my work lives in private repos, so yes, the GitHub stats below are lying to you.
-Check the pinned repos for what I can actually show.

 ### 🛠 Stack